-There has been a lot of conversations about disciplinary literacy in recent months in my real life professional circles.
-The intent seems to be going in strange directions in math class towards keywords in word problems and being “ok with writing just to write”.
+There has been a lot of conversations about disciplinary literacy in recent months in my professional learning circles.
+The intent is sometimes going in strange directions in math class towards keywords in word problems and being “ok with writing just to write”.
 The whole “incorporating reading and writing into the math class” treats the matter as if reading and writing skills are somehow not intrinsic to math and have to be dragged in forcefully.

 There is a lot of reading, writing, questioning, inquiring and thinking critically that absolutely has to happen in a math class for students to learn math in a meaningful way.
 And I also think that often math topics can lead into some great creative writing, art and discoveries across the disciplines.
 This post is about the latter.